itsmesuraj20/INSTAGRAM-CLONE/InstagramClone-master/README.md

 ![alt text](images/mockup.png "Title")

-This repo contains the project made in my youtube chanel called simcoder.
+This repo contains the project made in my youtube chanel called Suraj Singh.
 This project is a clone of the Instagram android app.

 It is made using React Native with Expo using firebase services (authentication, firestore and storage).
 The admin panel is made with ReactJS.
 The backend is all NodeJS

-In the [master](https://github.com/SimCoderYoutube/InstagramClone/tree/master) branch you have the redesign project which I was previously selling in my website, however you still have access to the youtube series repo in the [youtube_series](https://github.com/SimCoderYoutube/InstagramClone/tree/youtube_series)

-You can follow the youtube series in the following [link](https://www.youtube.com/watch?v=xE8UEX7vXVQ&list=PLxabZQCAe5fgatwOQny9wKJVs4YD6xkf1)

 ## 🆕 Getting Started